earliest777/custom-video-players/readme.md

 # Overhead

-An interactive home statistics display written in C with X11.
+A custom video players written with libavcodec and OpenGL with libpulseaudio for sound.
+Was originally supposed to be the base for an interactive home statistics display system.

 ## Requirements